WHAT YEARS DID GOUDEY MAKE BASEBALL CARDS

 In 1934 and 1935 Goudey continued producing baseball cards as inserts in their products.
 The 1934 set totaled 88 cards and expanded the roster to include players from the AL and NL.
 Rookies like Dizzy Dean and Lefty Gomez made their card debuts.
 The 1935 set was similar in size at 82 cards and also featured rookie cards for future Hall of Famers like Joe DiMaggio.

-Read also: 1989 BOWMAN BASEBALL CARDS VALUES
+Read also: SELLING TOPPS BASEBALL CARDS

 In 1936 Goudey produced one of the most acclaimed and valuable sets in baseball card history, the 1936 Goudey Baseball Cards.
 Unique for its time, it featured color photographs on the fronts of the cards rather than black and white images.
 The set totaled a then-high of 252 cards divided into three series.
 Among the stars included were Ted Williams’ and Bob Feller’s rookie cards which have sold for over $1 million each in recent decades.